 Every child will be given an exercise book with plain pages where they are encouraged to do some mark making about the book they have shared.
 This could be a picture from the story or information book.
 We ask you to annotate this so that the following week we can share the mark making with your child.

 Home learning is intended to help with their school learning and will be simple and often practical.
 It should be a fun activity to complete together rather than a chore.
-Every activity will have a question or activity to extend your child’s understanding.
-We value your comments on how the activity was completed or what the child said or did so feel free to comment on the home learning sheet.

 The children are at a crucial stage in their reading so it should be an enjoyable time for all involved.
 We send home three books a week: